 Chairs: Elizabeth Buie & Edward Tse (email@example.com)

-At the conference: Accepted Case Studies will be presented at the conference in 20-minute time slots assigned by the conference committee.
+At the conference: Accepted Case Studies will be presented at the conference with other Case Studies.
+The length of the time slot for presentation and questions will be assigned by the conference committee and depend on the number of accepted papers.
 Authors should share their video as part of their presentation (up to 5 minutes) and plan to spend roughly half of their time answering questions and participating in discussion about their case study.
 Authors might be asked to focus on particular aspects of their case study (e.g., surprises, learnings, implications for practice) during their presentation to maximize the benefits of the presentation to conference attendees.

 Archives: Extended abstracts; ACM Digital Library.

 Case Studies provide an excellent means of presenting stories that address practical HCI phenomena — especially in real-world contexts — that are outside the scope of traditional archival research papers.
 HCI practice can use case studies to help set new standards and forge new paths for the broader field of HCI.

 We encourage, but do not require, authors to use video to help tell the story.
 In doing exploratory or innovative practical work, things do not always go to plan.
 Accordingly, we also encourage the submission of Case Studies that highlight the learnings from practice.
 We expect the author(s) to have gained a better understanding — perhaps even to have redefined or reframed the phenomenon — through their work and to convey their insights, lessons learned, and new understandings in a way that advances the field.
 The insights should enable practitioners to improve their practice or inspire further research into practice.